 DBSA has historically displayed a stable funding profile, and has been able to roll over maturing debt and raise necessary new funding.
-The bank's total borrowings increased to ZAR61 billion in March 2020 from ZAR35.9 billion in March 2013.
+The bank's total borrowings increased to ZAR64 billion in September 2020 from ZAR35.9 billion in March 2013.
 The bank also maintains a relatively diversified funding profile by tapping the local capital markets via an ZAR80 billion domestic medium-term note programme; gaining access to money-market funds and maintaining numerous lines of credits with local banks and financial institutions; and raising funds from development finance institutions.

-However, DBSA remains dependent on market funding and is therefore vulnerable to increased risk aversion by institutional investors, especially in the currently tight capital market conditions.
-DBSA also maintains a short-term maturity profile for its liabilities, with an estimated ZAR18 billion of credit facilities maturing between March 2020 and March 2021.
-Management monitors its liquidity position closely - and we understand that ZAR14 billion have already been raised between March and September 2020 - while also reducing its loan disbursements; these initiatives have allowed the bank to significantly build up its liquidity buffers to more than ZAR8 billion as of September 2020.
+However, DBSA remains dependent on market funding and is therefore vulnerable to increased risk aversion by institutional investors, especially in the currently tight local capital market conditions where the bank has been unable to tap the market for the past several months.
+DBSA also maintains a short-term maturity profile for its liabilities, with an estimated ZAR12 billion of credit facilities (capital and interest) maturing between March 2021-22.
+To address these challenges, management closely monitors its liquidity position: over the past 12 months it has raised an additional ZAR17 billion of new funding; while maturing liabilities are also partly financed by a combination of loan repayments and reduced new loan disbursements where necessary.
+These initiatives have allowed the bank to significantly build up its liquidity buffers to more than ZAR8 billion as of September 2020.